veepdotai/the-veep-factory/README.md

 # the-veep-factory
-Veep.AI is a solution to create content or a document, with AIs, in a guided way, not the ´chat way'.
+the-veep-factory (TVF or Veep.AI) is a solution to create complex contents or documents, with AIs, in a guided way, not the ´chat way'.
+Chat way requires prompting skillness when you want to create complex documents (I mean, not only to create one single post linkein).
+TVF provides AI functions users can directly use to create advanced documents.

-It is an open source “ChatGPT Canvas” type solution allowing you to create/edit long format content with any AI, and not just ChatGPT.
+Veep.AI is an open source “ChatGPT Canvas” type solution allowing you to create/edit long format content with any AI, and not just ChatGPT.

 # Features